Analysis | The World’s Most Controversial Mine Is in a Hole

 A 10% fall in a commodity price is not a particularly dramatic event.
 Futures based on the main Asian coal pricing benchmark — 6,000 kilocalorie product from Australia’s Newcastle port — have slid by 9% or more in about three out of every 10 quarters over the past decade.
 After a price surge between 2016 and 2018 they slumped 34% last year, and have dropped a further 16% so far this year.
 Since Adani’s valuation date at the end of March, the average futures price over the 12 months through May 2021 has slumped 14%.

-Viktor Tanevski, principal analyst for coal research at Wood Mackenzie, estimates that Carmichael’s product would price at a discount of 32% to 35% to the Newcastle benchmark, translating to around A$45 a metric ton.
-The mine won’t be economically viable unless prices for high-ash coal rise from their current levels, he wrote by e-mail, adding that he expects prices will climb and put the project in the black in the medium term.
+Viktor Tanevski, principal analyst for coal research at Wood Mackenzie, estimates that Carmichael’s product would currently price at around $40 a metric ton based on discounts to benchmark spot prices, although that figure would change over the life of a project.
+The mine won’t be economically viable on a net-present-value basis unless prices for high-ash coal rise from their current levels, he wrote by e-mail, adding that he expects prices will climb and put the project in the black in the medium term.
+Even at current prices the mine would be able to operate at positive margins, Tanevski said.
+His estimate doesn’t factor in the costs of interest payments, depreciation or tax.

 Carmichael’s discount rate is also worth examining, since it was reduced over the past year to 13.5% from 14%.
 That enhances the assessed value of the project — indeed, a 1 percentage point increase would reduce its value by A$345 million, according to the accounts.
 Some rate reduction isn’t entirely unreasonable: The project is closer to operation than it was a year ago, so it should be less risky while interest rates generally have fallen.